trueos/trueos-docs/trueos-handbook/using.rst

 :numref:`Figure %s <sound1>` shows an example of highlighting the :guilabel:`Output` option after opening the Sound Mixer.
 If the system has one audio output, the :guilabel:`Output` submenu is not displayed.
-Clicking an option in the submenu will not set the defualt audio device.
-It will only change it to the selected output until the system is shut off.
-On the next boot up the audio output will revert back to the default.
+Clicking an option in this submenu does not set the default audio device.
+It only changes it to the selected output for the current session.
+The next reboot reverts audio output back to the default.

 .. _sound1: